Family: Bignoniaceae (Trumpet-Creeper Family)

 Duration and Habit: Perennial Vine

 High-climbing woody vine, with stems to 6 cm (2.4 in) in diameter and roots becoming elongate-tuberous with age.
 Branches and runners with adventitious aerial roots.
 Leaves opposite, compound, with 2 leaflets and a terminal 3- forked tendril; tips of tendril forks stiffly hooked, clawlike.
 Leaflets mostly 3-7 cm (1-3 in) long, oval to lance shaped, with margins entire.
+NOTE: However, young seedlings have simple leaves with slightly toothed margins.
 Flowers showy, trumpet shaped, to 7 cm (3 in) long and 10 cm (4 in) across, solitary or in few-flowered clusters at leaf axils; petals joined into yellow floral tube with orange lines in the throat.
 Fruit a linear, flat capsule, to 50 cm (20 in) long, with oblong, winged seeds.

 Ecological Threat: Cats claw vine is a long lived plant that grows relatively slow.
 As the plant matures, typically in its second year, root tubers and stolons form.
 Tubers and stolons can also form at each node if the vine is creeping along the soil surface.
 Pursuant to its rooting abilities, a dense mat will cover the forest floor and smother native vegetation.
 Areas that are susceptible to invasion to cats claw include river or stream banks, near human habitations, and undisturbed hammocks.